munnyraht/Starbucks-Capstone-Challenge/README.md

     * transcript.json - records for transactions, offers received, offers viewed, and offers completed
     * profile.json - a json file that contains data ab

+Here is a need to a medium article written for the project: https://muniratsulaimon.medium.com/starbucks-capstone-challenge-62e2e714b6a6